yt-project/yt/doc/source/examining/loading_data.rst

 ---------

-`PyNE <http://pyne.io/>`_ is an open source nuclear engineering toolkit maintained by the PyNE developement team (pyne-dev@googlegroups.com).
+`PyNE <http://pyne.io/>`_ is an open source nuclear engineering toolkit maintained by the PyNE development team (pyne-dev@googlegroups.com).
 PyNE meshes utilize the Mesh-Oriented datABase
 `(MOAB) <http://trac.mcs.anl.gov/projects/ITAPS/wiki/MOAB/>`_ and can be Cartesian or tetrahedral.
 In addition to field data, pyne meshes store pyne